 Ritch Mueller has impressed with its deal-making in recent times, covering a wide range of industries.
 In 2022, it advised Mexico’s largest data centre operator KIO Networks in the divestment of its entire stock to US private equity investor I Squared Capital.
 The Mexican firm also helped Mexico’s Grupo Cementos de Chihuahua (GCC) issue US$500 million worth of sustainability-linked notes.
 Meanwhile, it helped Mexican start-up Kaszek as a key investor in a US$111 million funding round in Chilean fintech Xepelin.

-With the firm’s entire legal staff on hand to guide clients through transactions and therefore plenty of collaboration between practice areas, Ritch Mueller has the edge over its rivals.
-It maintains close relations with the top international firms working in Mexico, in part owing to the number of lawyers who have completed foreign associate programmes at top New York firms.
+With the firm’s entire legal staff on hand to guide clients and therefore plenty of collaboration between practice areas, Ritch Mueller has a strong competitive edge.
+It maintains close relations with the top international firms working in Mexico, which is in part thanks to the number of its lawyers that have gained experience at top New York firms.

-Ritch Mueller, led by managing partner Gabriel del Valle, favours a democratic, consensus-driven approach.
-The firm’s executive committee, comprised of five senior partners, is more active than ever in helping to run the firm alongside del Valle.
-The firm’s personnel committee and marketing committees also play active roles.
+Helmed by managing partner Gabriel del Valle Mendiola, Ritch Mueller favours a democratic, consensus-driven approach.
+The firm’s executive committee of five senior partners is more active than ever assisting del Valle in the firm’s operations.